ajaarma/sv/README.md

 # SV pipeline

-Structural variant (SV) calling pipeline explicity developed to process individual or trio vcf files containing SVs aligned to either (grch37/grch38).
+Structural variant (SV) calling pipeline explicity developed to process individual or trio vcf files containing SV classes (DEL/DUP/INS/INV/CNVs) aligned to either grch37/grch38 version of reference genome.

-The pipeline requires annotation sources, customized datasets, available tools (vcfanno) and input set of SVs in vcf format.
+The pipeline requires annotation sources, customized datasets, available tools (vcfanno,bcftools) and input set of SVs in vcf format.
 It generates analysis scripts that can be incorporated into any high performance clusters (HPC).
 This results in list of filtered variants per family that can be used for interpretation, reporting and downstream analysis/

 For demonstration purpose below example is presented for GRCh37.
 However, the same can be replicated for GRCh38.

 # Installation
 	git clone https://github.com/ajaarma/sv.git

 #
 # Required installation packages
 #